 The Fine Arts Quartet dominated chamber music in Milwaukee for decades.
 The group, established in Chicago in 1946, built a national following by playing on ABC Radio’s Sunday morning broadcasts from 1946 to 1954.
 The quartet, led by first violinist Leonard Sorkin, appeared on the Ed Sullivan Show and the Today show, toured Europe annually, and recorded extensively.

-In 1963, after several seasons of summer concerts at UWM, the Fine Arts accepted the school’s invitation to become quartet in residence and full professors of music.
+In 1963, after several seasons of summer concerts at the University of Wisconsin-Milwaukee (UWM), the Fine Arts accepted the school’s invitation to become quartet in residence and full professors of music.
 Sorkin retired from the quartet in 1982; cellist George Sopkin retired in 1979 and violist Bernard Zaslav retired in 1980; and second violinist Abram Loft in 1979.
 By 1983, violinists Ralph Evans and Efim Boico, violist Jerry Horner, and cellist Wolfgang Laufer formed a new Fine Arts partnership that persisted for decades.
 UWM ended its relationship with the Fine Arts Quartet in 2018.

 Todd Levy, the MSO’s principal clarinetist, also taught as an adjunct faculty member at UWM.
 He further engaged with the school through the Chamber Music Milwaukee series.
 Levy and faculty members Gregory Flint, Elena Abend, and Jonathan Monhardt oversee the series, which brings together music department and MSO personnel in mixed chamber music, much of it intriguing and rarely heard.
 In addition to the series, the university presents dozens of faculty and guest recitals each year.
 The very strong guitar program, led by Rene Izqueirdo (classical) and John Stropes (American finger-style), is especially active.
 Faculty programs and recitals by top-notch touring professionals abound.